top of page

 2. Take a deep dive into your existing materials.
 You don’t always need to start from scratch.
 Take a look at ways to clarify and correct the materials you are already using through our Writing for Understanding cohort.
 This 3-part facilitated series allows you to workshop your materials in peer groups.

 4. Follow us on social media.
 We share trends and resources, we laugh, we cry, and we love all things clear communication.
-Stay tuned!
+Find us on Facebook, Instagram, and LinkedIn.

 bottom of page